Industry Speaks: Perspective from the Fourth Component

-He highlighted challenges commercial companies are facing as they support DOD and Homeland Security missions.
+He highlighted challenges commercial companies are facing while they support DOD and Homeland Security missions.
 These challenges included contested environments around the globe, rising world powers, safety concerns during activation, the increasing frequency and intensity of hurricanes and other natural disasters, labor shortages, technology deployment and the connection between varying systems, and cyber threats to those systems and throughout our network.

 While the industry faces many challenges, Crowley saw benefits to DOD and industry working together.
 Crowley Maritime’s customer base is approximately 85 percent industry and 15 percent government.
-Working in both sectors allows the company to provide commercial innovations to government customers, and apply lessons learned through government services to their commercial clients.
-DOD relies on industry to ensure the defense transportation system works, and that missions and Warfighters are supported.
+Working in both sectors simultaneously allows the company to provide commercial innovations to government customers, and apply lessons learned through government services to their commercial clients.
+DOD relies on industry in order to ensure the defense transportation system works, and that missions and Warfighters are supported.

 Industry was further represented during the Fall Meeting by a roundtable led by Mr. Pete Mento, Vice President of Global Trade and Managed Services at Crane Worldwide Logistics.
 The compelling session featured subject matter experts across the maritime, aviation service and trucking communities from the government, academia and private sectors.
 Panel members included Mr. Dan Annunziata, Director of North American Surface Transportation at CH Robinson; Ms. Abby Freeman, International Trade Compliance Manager at Sierra Nevada Corp; Capt Nate Gandy, Commandant of Midshipmen and Dean of Maritime Training at Maine Maritime Academy; Dr. Shashi Kumar, Deputy Associate Administrator and National Coordinator for Maritime Education and Training at the Department of Transportation; and Capt Alex Soukhanov, Cyber Director at Moran Shipping.

-The roundtable explored the mariner shortage.
+During this session, the roundtable explored the mariner shortage.
 The subject of worker shortages is one being felt across the modes—and the need for qualified mariners, truckers, pilots, and mechanics only continues to grow.
 The use of autonomous technologies to help combat the manpower shortages is one potential solution that is still evolving.

 The panel also delved into the complexities surrounding the global customs picture, including the need to regulate and standardize customs procedures.
 Panelists spoke on the importance of leveraging technology in this context to improve supply chain efficiencies.
 However, in any discussion of technology the very real cyber threat which cuts across the entire industry must be acknowledged.
-And, small business has an important role to play in this process.
+Furthermore, small business has an important role to play in this process.